tayapro/wizy/README.md

   - **Complexity** localStorage record has `{Complexity: NUMBER}` format, where `NUMBER` is a integer between 0 and 2.
     0 is easy level, 1 is middle complexity level, 2 is hard level.
-    The selected complexity level on `Rules` page is saved on localStorage and displayed on the game's outcome page. <br >
+    The selected complexity level on `Rules` page is saved on localStorage and displayed on the game's outcome page as current level for new game. <br >
     If the user wants to play a new game at the same level, they can do so, just click `Play` button.
     Alternatively, users can change the complexity and click the `Play` button to start a new game at the chosen level of complexity on the game's outcome page.